Bipin-11/Loan_Portfolio_PowerBI_Dashboard/README.md

 - Tooltips with supporting context
 - Conditional formatting (red/amber/green) on NPA rate tables and charts

-## 📄 About the Assessment
+## About the Assessment

-Built as part of a Data Analyst assessment for Batas Hire Purchase Private Limited, based on a synthetic 50,000-record loan portfolio dataset (44 fields) covering loan financials, repayment/DPD status, risk and NRB classification, and operational metrics.
+Built as part of a Power BI Data Analyst assessment, based on a synthetic 50,000-record loan portfolio dataset (44 fields) covering loan financials, repayment/DPD status, risk and NRB classification, and operational metrics.